0xz/cmake_survival/tut_adv/002/README.md

 #define __AVX2__ 1
 ```

-Meaning your system should be able to run AVX 2 instrunctions
+Meaning your system should be able to run AVX 2 instructions
 as opposed to perhaps just SSE2 instructions
 https://en.wikipedia.org/wiki/SSE2